top of page

 Canine Massage Guild logo

-I will tailor therapy to your dog and research confirms that improvement is seen in 95% of dogs after 3 treatments.
+I tailor every therapy session to your dog and clinical research confirms that for 95% of dogs an improvement is seen within 3 treatments.

 Clinical massage can help your dog if they:

-The Canine Massage Guild has produced a free tool - the 5 Principles of Pain to help you assess whether your dog could benefit from massage and to support conversations with your vet.
+The Canine Massage Guild has produced a free tool - the 5 Principles of Pain to help you check your dog for pain.
+It is also an excellent document to support any conversation you have with your vet.
 Download it here.

-If massage can help you will see improvements in 1 - 3 sessions.
+If massage therapy can help your dog, you will see improvements in 1 - 3 sessions.
+Here's how it works:

 Your dogs first massage session lasts up to 90 minutes and you will need to bring a signed vet consent form with you.
 The session includes: